-Designing for Presence • Design to serve a purpose - Must be designed with intended users' tasks and goals explicitly considered.
-Must support flow of action - During the experience, the knowledge relevant to the goal should be shared, and actions supported and coordinated.
-Designing for Presence • Ultimately about the users' experience - And how the users respond. - Regardless fidelity of simulation technology.
-Importance of Presence · Research into presence is important - As is research into other user-centered concepts. (e.g. usability, flow, affective responses) - Moves beyond technology-pushing.
+Designing for Presence

+- Design to serve a purpose - Must be designed with intended users' tasks and goals explicitly considered. - Must support flow of action - During the experience, the knowledge relevant to the goal should be shared, and actions supported and coordinated.

+Designing for Presence

+- Ultimately about the users' experience

+- And how the users respond.

+- Regardless fidelity of simulation technology (i.e. regardless of immersion).